FNNDSC/fnndsc/js/rev/README.md

 ## Data handling

-Whether using a _Development_ or _Deployment_ build, the viewer needs a data tree containing both DICOMs (and optionally pre-processed JPG for the full viewer experience).
+Whether using a _Development_ or _Production_ build, the viewer needs a data tree containing both DICOMs (and optionally pre-processed JPG for the full viewer experience).

 ### Data location